Sacane/Lexical_tree/README.md

 • ./Lexique -s nom_du_fichier : Allow to save in a new file, the words of the lexicon in the lexical order of the given file.
 The new file's name will be the same as the given followed by the suffix ".LEX".

 • ./Lexique -r <word> <namefile> : Check if the given word is in the given file.
-• ./Lexique -S <fileName> : Permet de sauvegarder l’arbre dans un fichier dont le nom sera celui du fichier d’entrée suivi du suffixe (.DIC)
-  Allow to save the tree builded by the given file, its name will be the same as the given file followed by the suffix ".DIC"
+• ./Lexique -S <fileName> : Allow to save the tree builded by the given file, its name will be the same as the given file followed by the suffix ".DIC"
 • ./Lexique -d <nameFile> <file.dot> : Allow you to generate a file.pdf which represents the tree builded by the given file.
   BEWARE : For this option you have to specify an empty file with the suffix ".dot" to make it works (the program will generate it if the file doesn't exists yet).